curlyphries/DredgeDialogueExample/README.md

 This mod is necessary to add and modify dialogues with your mods.

-To add a custom node, refer to [YarnSpinner *Get Started*](https://docs.yarnspinner.dev/getting-started/writing-in-yarn).
+To add a custom node, create a `.yarn` file in your `Assets/Dialogues/` directory.
+For syntax refer to [YarnSpinner *Get Started*](https://docs.yarnspinner.dev/getting-started/writing-in-yarn).

 ## WIP